samarth1412/Gossip-protocol/README.md

 - The convergence time for the Gossip algorithm rises sharply as the network size increases, indicating that scalability is a significant challenge for this protocol.
 - Among all topologies, the line topology consistently achieves the fastest convergence, while the 3D grid and imperfect 3D topologies show much slower convergence, especially at larger network sizes.
-- The full network topology starts with relatively low convergence times for small networks but does not maintain this advantage as the network grows, suggesting diminishing returns with increased connectivity.
+- The full network topology starts with relatively low convergence times for small networks but hits a threshold cap much earlier at higher node count as compared to other topologies.

 ## Largest Network Size Managed